Last updated on .

 Principalities and Early Ottoman Empire

-The next gallery at the Museum of Turkish and Islamic Arts focuses on the principalities and beyliks in Anatolia as well as the early Ottoman Empire.
-It includes some carpets, stone works, pottery, and wooden artifacts.
+This gallery explores the principalities and beyliks of Anatolia alongside the early Ottoman Empire.
+Exhibits include carpets, stone reliefs, pottery, and wooden artifacts.

 Principalities and Early Ottoman Empire at the Museum of Turkish and Islamic Arts in Istanbul, Turkey